YakosWorkshop/CodePath-prework/README.md

 ## HelloWorld

 ### App Description
-`TODO://` I made an app that allows the user to change the color of the background as well as the text color
+I made an app that allows the user to change the color of the background as well as the text color

 ### App Walk-though
-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 ![CodePath pre-work](https://user-images.githubusercontent.com/77998206/187119259-70dc07f8-c6b9-4c04-91f8-34029edd9f6e.gif)

 ### Required User Stories
 - [x] 1.
 User sees custom text in a label - Hello from {name}!